osocra/boms/2021/12/15/10/batches/2021/12/15/15/README.md

 - 3.8lbs of Nibs but still doing calcs for 9.8lbs*BOM
 - Joseph grinder
 - Mucambo Brasil Beans
+- took a while to fully load grinder due to foaming but BOMS fully loaded at 6:15pm

 ### Tasks
 1. Grind